Pre Nuptial Agreements

 It can also be beneficial for people who have concerns about arrangements for children from a previous relationship and want to ensure they are financially looked after.

 A prenuptial agreement can be very flexible in the issues it covers.
 For example, we have represented a number of high-profile individuals where privacy is key.
-In those cases we have been able to include non-disclosure clauses to protect their private lives.
+In those cases, we have been able to include non-disclosure clauses to protect their private lives.

-When to negotiate a prenup?
+When should you negotiate a prenup?

-If you have wealth to protect and are considering getting married or entering a civil partnership, then you should talk to your lawyer as soon as possible.
+If you have wealth to protect and are considering getting married or entering a civil partnership, you should talk to your lawyer as soon as possible.
 Our expert family solicitors in London have negotiated numerous prenups and will advise you on broaching the subject if you have not already done so.

 It is very important that discussions around a prenuptial agreement begin long before the wedding day.
-Indeed, signing one close to your big day could potentially impact on its validity as it may be deemed to have been signed under pressure.
+Indeed, signing one close to your big day could impact its validity as it may be deemed to have been signed under pressure.

 There are a number of requirements needed to be able to convince a court that your agreement should be considered binding, which are: